chip-edw/ConfluenceSyncService/README.md

 ## License

-This project is licensed under the terms of the [GNU Affero General Public License v3.0 (AGPL-3.0)](LICENSE).
+This project is licensed under the terms of the [MIT License](LICENSE).

 You may copy, modify, and distribute this program under the conditions laid out in the license, which ensures that modified versions made available over a network must also be shared under the same license.